Edmond Charlot

 Edmond Charlot (1915–2004) was a French-Algerian publisher and editor.
-He is best known for his friendship with Albert Camus and for being his first editor.
+He is best known for his friendship with Albert Camus and for being his first publisher.

 Biography

 Edmond Charlot was born on 15 February 1915 in Algiers and died on 10 April 2004 in Béziers, close to where he lived in Pézenas in the south of France in the department of Hérault.
 He was a publisher and ran specialist bookshops in Algiers and Pézenas as well as being an editor in Paris.
 He published the first works of Albert Camus and many other important authors, including a translation of Gertrude Stein.
 He exhibited artwork and was a leading cultural figure in French literature, especially of the Mediterranean region on both the European and African shores.
 His contribution to literature, visual arts and French culture had been little recognised in his lifetime – even by close friends.
 Since his death his work and influence on the arts and literature has been discussed in colloquia, articles and books.